 - are based at an eligible UK organisation and a UK resident at the time of application;

 - are within the first five consecutive years of an independent research post, at the time of application.
 This can be either your first permanent independent academic research post or a named limited-tenured/fixed-term academic research post, obtained in open competition (note that tenure must cover the duration of the award);

 - are a fully independent researcher with access to your own lab space and with the ability to recruit and be registered as the primary supervisor of PhD students and research assistants (Career Development or Tenure Track Fellowship holders will be considered only if these requirements are met).

 Additionally, applications may be considered from independent researchers (i.e. principal investigators) who have recently returned to academia (within the last six months at time of application), following a career break from research.
 The Society recognises there are diverse research career paths, as well as the challenges of managing a research career alongside other personal commitments.
 When reviewing applicants' eligibility and research experience, the Society will consider time spent outside the research environment.

 The scheme provides up to £20,000 of funding for up to 12 months, covering:

 - travel expenses and subsistence for essential field research

 You can find more details about eligible costs in the scheme notes.

 What is the application process?

-Applications are initially reviewed by two members of the Royal Society Research Grants panel and then shortlisted.
-The shortlisted applications are reviewed by the Panel Chair and the final decision is made.
+Applications are initially reviewed by two members of the panel and are then shortlisted.
+The shortlisted applications are then reviewed by the Panel Chair at which point the final decision is made.